rhboot/shim-review/ISSUE_TEMPLATE.md

  - [ ] a Dockerfile to reproduce the build of the provided shim EFI binaries

 -------------------------------------------------------------------------------
-### What organization or people are asking to have this signed:
+### What organization or people are asking to have this signed?
 -------------------------------------------------------------------------------
 `[your text here]`

 -------------------------------------------------------------------------------
-### What product or service is this for:
+### What product or service is this for?
 -------------------------------------------------------------------------------
 `[your text here]`